 The stamp duty holiday might now be over, but UK house prices are continuing to rise due to a lack of homes coming on to the market.

-New data from the Land Registry shows prices are rising by 10% year-on-year, as buyers compete for properties.
+New data from the Land Registry shows prices are rising by nearly 12% year-on-year, as buyers compete for properties.

 Here, Which? explains what’s happening to house prices and provides advice on making an offer on a property in these uncertain times.